 On Saturday 1st February 2020 the Farnborough Masonic Centre hosted a free concert by the Concert Band of the Royal British Legion.
 The event was a roaring success and was attended by over 100 guests and several VIP’s, including:

 - The Deputy Mayor of Rushmoor Borough Council, Cllr.
 Frank Rust

 - The Deputy Leader of Rushmoor Borough Council, Cllr.
 Ken Muschamp

 - Representatives of Hampshire & IOW Air Ambulance

 - The Assistant Provincial Grand Master for the North East Area, W. Bro.
 Peter G. Vosser

 The evening started with a surprise presentation to one of the band members.
 The Assistant Provincial Grand Master surprised Victoria Crowe with a cheque for £350, which was donated by two masonic lodges towards musical instruments at the school where she is Head of Music – Fernhill School near Farnborough.

 During the 1½ hour concert the band entertained the audience with tunes such as Queen’s Bohemian Rhapsody, New York, Masquerade, Khachaturian’s Adagio from Spartacus, Mary Poppins, a Medley of Ennio Morricone screen soundtracks and many others.
 A retiring collection raised over £520, which will help the band in their own efforts of raising funds for local charities.

-The event demonstrated that Freemasons care about the community we meet in and there was a unanimous request from all participants for the band to return to the Masonic Centre for another concert in December this year.
+The event demonstrated that Freemasons care about the community we meet in and there was a unanimous request from all participants for the band to return to the Masonic Centre for another concert later this year.